Get a grip on your road trip with my E-road books! Browse Books >>

 The west Coast Trail is located within the Pacific Rim National Park Reserve and therefore maintained by Parks Canada.

 This 75 km/47 miles, multi-day wilderness trail takes about 5 to 7 days to complete.
+You'll need to be fit!

 The West Coast Trail is located within Pacific Rim National Park on the west coast of Vancouver Island.